Color-Kat/Pomelo-food-analyzer/README.md

 docker compose -f docker-compose.prod.yml up --build
 ```

+5. Wait until message `Application is running on: http://localhost:3000` appears in the console.

 ### Troubleshooting
 For development mode you should disable docker WSL2 in Docker desktop settings
 (**Use the WSL 2 based engine**)